kenshinx/godns/README.md

 __redis hosts__

 This is a special requirment in our system.
-Must maintain a global hosts configuration, and support update the hosts record from other remote server. so "redis-hosts" will be supported, and will query the redis db when each dns request is reached.
+Must maintain a global hosts configuration, and support update the host records from other remote server.
+Therefore, while "redis-hosts" be enabled, will query the redis db when each dns request is reached.

 The hosts record is organized with redis hash map. and the key of the map is configured.